 Live streaming an event or performance might feel unattainable, but there are low-cost and low-tech options for everyone.
 At a time when social distancing prevents gatherings in real life, the advances in digital communications can help us get together in virtual theatres and share experiences and stories.
 Jason Crouch, a freelance digital consultant with expertise in live streaming and a PhD in contemporary arts and technology, shares his tips on how to get started.

 Video content is everywhere, and streaming an event is now an option for anyone with a smartphone.
 This guide will take you through different live streaming platforms, what reach and audience each system might offer, and the differing production values you can expect to achieve.

-Whatever has brought you to the idea of using live streaming, and whatever the challenges your event might bring, it’s worth giving it a try.
-Live streaming represents an excellent opportunity to connect an audience with your work, and the small amount of audience research that has been done so far suggests that watching live streamed theatre generates an enthusiasm to experience a live event rather than replacing it.
+Whatever has brought you to the idea of using live streaming, and whatever the challenges your event might bring, it’s certainly worth giving it a try.
+Live streaming is an excellent opportunity to connect to an audience with your work, and the small amount of audience research that has been done so far suggests that watching live streamed theatre generates an enthusiasm to experience a live event rather than replacing it.

 Choosing the best option for you

 There are many different ways to live stream an event, and no single method is likely to be right every time.
 It’s wise to develop a series of different tools and workflows to take advantage of what each service can offer.
 As with any new skills – especially those involving technology – things will likely go wrong, but you’ll learn with every misstep.